robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 With these definitions let's look at some examples of active and passive protections.
 Again, active protection, include mechanisms that add code to the system-of-interest that provide capabilities such as access control, single-sign-on, input validators, etc. So the next question we ask from an engineering perspective is: How strong is the protection mechanism?
 How good is the code?
 How good is the architecture that organizes the code?
 How much effort was put in to identifying the right security requirements?
 How well do we understand the conditions in the operational environment that led to the identification of the security requirements?

-These questions are typically addressed by passive protections
+These questions are typically addressed by passive protections that address the strength and assurance questions about active protections.

 ---
 # Protection Examples